Should You Buy a New or Used Semi-Truck?

 Remember that a new truck or rig will be a longer-term investment than buying a used model, as the initial price is higher.
 If you take the plunge and purchase a new truck, prepare to be in it for the long haul.

-To that end, buying a new semi-truck may not be practical if you don’t plan to be on the road for a long duration.
-You could still be juggling high monthly payments even after you’ve changed jobs or left the industry.
+Buying new may not be practical if you don’t plan to be on the road for a long duration.
+You could still juggle high monthly payments after changing jobs or leaving the industry.

 4. Research Limitations

-From more affordable price tags to potentially high resale value, used semi-trucks and rigs offer multiple benefits.
-Here are some perks of buying your semi used.
+Used semi-trucks and rigs offer multiple benefits, from more affordable price tags to potentially high resale value.
+Here are some perks of buying your rig used.

 1. Lower Upfront Costs

-You can get your business off the ground or expand your fleet for a much lower price upfront compared to buying new.
+You can get your business off the ground or expand your fleet for a much lower price upfront than buying new.
 Chances are, there’s a used semi at your desired price point that can handle your material-carrying requirements.

 Additionally, a low purchase price can be beneficial for your loaning process.
 Spending less upfront means you’ll have less to finance.
-In turn, you can experience dramatically lower loan rates, saving you money down the road.
-Whether you’re just starting out as an owner-operator or have a tight budget, a used semi-truck can be a cost-effective option.
+You can experience dramatically lower loan rates, saving you money later.
+Whether you’re just starting as an owner-operator or have a tight budget, a used semi-truck can be cost-effective.

 2. Resale Value Potential

-Like any vehicle, a new semi-truck loses value the moment you start using it.
-While it’s no guarantee, you may be able to resell your used truck for the same or similar price you paid.
+Like any vehicle, a new semi-truck loses value when you start using it.
+While there is no guarantee, you may be able to resell your used truck for the same or a similar price you paid.

 Even if a used truck is only two or three years old, you can still save on the depreciation of its value.
 Remember — your truck’s resale value will also depend on how well you care for and maintain the vehicle.